Martha's Vineyard: Island life and residents

-Since the 19th century, the island has had a sizable community of Portuguese-Americans, concentrated primarily in the three down-Island towns of Oak Bluffs, Tisbury, and Edgartown; they have traditionally worked alongside other island residents in whaling and fishing.
+Since the 19th century, the island has had a sizable community of Portuguese-Americans, concentrated primarily in Oak Bluffs, Tisbury, and Edgartown; they have traditionally worked alongside other island residents in whaling and fishing.
 It also has a large community of Brazilian immigrants who work mainly in the maintenance of the island's vacation facilities.

-The island's permanent residents were profiled in a London Telegraph article showing "the dark side of Martha's Vineyard".
-In the same month an article titled "Edgartown's Darker Side" appeared in the Boston Globe detailing the extremely poor working conditions suffered by Irish and Serbian students in a newly built private members club in Edgartown.
+The permanent residents were profiled in an August 2009 London Telegraph article showing "the dark side of Martha's Vineyard".
+In the same month an article titled "Edgartown's Darker Side" appeared in the Boston Globe detailing the poor working conditions suffered by Irish and Serbian students in a private members club in Edgartown.
 Concerns over munitions that may be buried on Martha's Vineyard, most from World War II, have led to an 8.1 million dollar project to remove and rebuild part of a privately owned barrier beach off the Tisbury Great Pond.

 The year-round working population of Martha's Vineyard earns 30 percent less on average than other residents of the state while keeping up with a cost of living that is 60 percent higher than average.
-Many people are moving to more affordable areas.
-Schools have seen a successive drop in enrollment over the past few years.
-Typically home to artists, musicians, and other creative types, the Island has many residents who manage by working several jobs in the summer and taking some time off in the winter.
-The lack of affordable housing on the island has forced many families to move off-island.

-Many high-profile residents, movie stars, politicians, writers, and artists contribute to fundraisers and benefits that raise awareness of the fragile ecosystem of the Vineyard and support community organizations and services.
-The largest of these is the annual Possible Dreams Auction.